 Day 1: Naha Khau

 Naha means to bath and Khau - to eat, and it takes place on the first day of Chhath puja.
-People usually go to holy rivers close to their homes to take a dip and bring home some holy water to offer it as offerings.
+People usually go to holy rivers close to their homes to take a dip and bring home some sacred water to offer it as offerings.
 The house and surroundings are cleaned thoroughly while the devotees on take one meal on this day.

 Day 2: Kharna/Lohanda